UserBug/codeGuide/README.md

 ---

 ### Don't use file extension “.jsx”.
-For example, we have 2 files in the "lib" folder: "MyClass.jsx" and "MyClass.js".<br>
+For example, we have 2 files in the "lib" folder: "MyClass.jsx" and "MyClass.js".
-After compilation both of these files become "MyClass.js", which can lead to errors when using this file in the code.<br>
+After compilation both of these files become "MyClass.js", which can lead to errors when using this file in the code.
-It is just one of many examples...<br>
+It is just one of many examples...
-**Summary**: JSX is not required anymore.<br>
+**Summary**: JSX is not required anymore.
 [Facebook issue](https://github.com/facebook/create-react-app/issues/87)

 ---